 - the change sought with the appeal

-No. You get an automated e-mail message from the Aimo service immediately after successfully registering for the course.
+No. You get an automatic e-mail message from the Aimo service immediately after successfully registering for the course.

-You can get the materials either on the course website or from the teacher.
+You can get the materials either from the course website or from the teacher.
 As a rule, course materials are not available at the Open University office.

 Many of the coursebooks are also available in the libraries of Hanken School of Economics and the University of Helsinki.

 Study attainments are evaluated either on a scale of 0–5, 5 (highest), 4, 3, 2, 1 (0 = fail) or on a Pass (hyv) / Fail (hyl) basis.

 Yes, if you wish you can get a transcript of records, which shows all the courses you have completed and their grades.
 You can order an official transcript of records or obtain it from the Open University office during its opening hours.
 You can also get the transcript in English.

 If you have completed a minor study module and wish to get a certificate for it, you can order one.
 If necessary, contact the Open University office.
 The certificate for a study module is ordered from the department organizing the given module.

 First remember that if you have just activated your Aalto user ID, it will take until the next day before you can log onto MyCourses and access all the course materials.
 Also make sure that you are not trying to log in with your Aimo username by mistake.
 Otherwise please contact the Open University office.
 You may accidentally still have an old ‘not registered’ status valid at Aalto University (or at one of its predecessors), which causes problems with the Aalto user ID.